Lebanon, Ohio: Landmarks and attractions

-The Golden Lamb Inn

-The Golden Lamb Inn is located in Lebanon on the corner of S. Broadway and Main St. It is recognized as Ohio's oldest inn, having been established in 1803, and has been visited by 12 presidents.
+The Golden Lamb Inn is the oldest hotel in Ohio, having been established in 1803.
+The present structure is built around the 1815 rebuilding of the inn and has been visited by 12 presidents.

-Warren County Historical Society and Harmon Museum of Art and History

-The Warren County Historical Museum is recognized as one of the nation's most outstanding county museums.
-It includes the Harmon Museum, housed in Harmon Hall, a three-story, 28000 sqft building with displays and exhibits of art and artifacts from prehistoric eras to the mid-20th century.
+The Warren County Historical Museum includes the Harmon Museum, housed in Harmon Hall, a three-story, 28000 sqft building with displays and exhibits of art and artifacts from prehistoric eras to the mid-20th century.

-Glendower Historic Mansion

-The Glendower Historic Mansion, owned by the Warren County Historical Society, was erected circa 1845.
-It provides a classic example of residential Greek Revival architecture and a natural setting for many elegant Empire and Victorian furnishings from Warren County's past.
+The Glendower State Memorial, owned by the Warren County Historical Society, was built in 1836 by Amos Bennett for John Milton Williams, a Lebanon merchant, and named for Owain Glyndŵr.
+It has been called "one of the finest examples of Residential Greek Revival architecture style in the Midwest".

-Lebanon Mason Monroe Railroad

-Lebanon is home to the Lebanon Mason Monroe Railroad, where passengers follow an old stage coach route passing meadow, pasture, a rippling creek and wildflowers along the way.
+Lebanon is home to the Lebanon Mason Monroe Railroad, where passengers follow a scenic old stagecoach route along the right-of-way of the former Cincinnati, Lebanon and Northern Railway.

-Countryside YMCA
+Parks and recreation

-The largest YMCA in the U.S. consists of: four basketball gyms, two weight rooms, five indoor pools, one outdoor pool, tennis courts, baseball fields, racquetball courts, preschool and daycare, gymnastics center, outdoor soccer fields, five aerobics rooms, senior citizen center, two waterparks (one inside, one outside), sports medicine center, rock climbing wall, two indoor tracks, outdoor track, acres of forest and trails, pond, outdoor playground, locker rooms, outdoor volleyball, and flag football fields.
+The Countryside YMCA is one of the largest in the U.S. consists of: four basketball gyms, two weight rooms, five indoor pools, two outdoor pools, tennis courts, baseball fields, racquetball courts, preschool and daycare, gymnastics center, outdoor soccer fields, five aerobics rooms, senior citizen center, two waterparks (one inside, one outside), sports medicine center, rock climbing wall, two indoor tracks, outdoor track, acres of forest and trails, pond, outdoor playground, locker rooms, outdoor volleyball, and flag football fields.

-Harmon Golf Club

 Harmon Golf Club is a nine-hole, par 36 public golf course located on South East Street.
 It was built in 1912.